 Founded by an entrepreneur from Sarajevo and AI developer from Chicago, GliaLab is launched with a mission to become the first company that will bring together a tandem of young and under-resourced scientists and researchers to work together and utilize machine learning and computer vision to help detect diseases.

-We are eager to solve problems affecting people across the globe and create artificial intelligence capable of finding answers to the world’s most pressing challenges.
+We are eager to solve problems affecting people across the globe and create tools capable of answering and battling he world’s most pressing medical challenges.
 Our aim is to create meaningful values for humankind rather than particular entities.

 Our current mission has several intersecting foci of interest revolving around medical diagnosis.
-We are using machine learning to create a much cheaper, faster and more accurate way to diagnose breast cancer at the earliest stages of diagnosis.
+We are using machine learning, computer vision and big data to create much cheaper, faster and more accurate ways of diagnosing and assessing diseases such as breast cancer.

 Members and other partners of our company should extend you an invitation to join us and help us achieve and maintain high quality of work.
 We still encourage everyone to contact us and send us more information about their previous work and future ambitions.